laurenriffe/Riffe-Python-Portfolio/RIFFE-PYTHON-PORTFOLIO/basic_streamlit_app:/README.md

 # 🐾 Welcome to Pet Finder! 🐶🐱

 ## 🚀 About This App
-Pet Finder is your go-to tool for finding the perfect furry (or not-so-furry) friend! 🐾✨ Whether you're looking for a small, cuddly companion or a big, adventurous buddy, this app helps you filter and explore different pets with ease. 💖
+Pet Finder is your go-to tool for finding the perfect furry friend! 🐾✨ Whether you're looking for a small, cuddly companion or a big, adventurous buddy, this app helps you filter and explore different pets with ease. 💖

 ## 🎯 Features